parkinsons-toolkit/app-content/pages-content/managing-symptoms/skin-conditions.md

 ### Abnormal Moles
 Check moles regularly (monthly), looking for any changes.
 You can ask someone else to check or photograph moles on your back.

--You should be particularly careful if you have:
+- You should be particularly careful if you have:
  - Had a lot of sun exposure or sun burn in your life.
  - A lot of moles or freckles.
  - A skin type that does not tan easily.